Ramblurr/ts-enum-tools/README.md

 ### Installation and use

-Download the and module and save it to package.json.
+Install the and module and save it to package.json.

 ```
 npm install ts-enum-tools --save
 ```

 Import the type of functionality needed, depending on whether an enum is a type of flag or string.